mark@markspencer.studio

 I develop my references through a hybrid of modern and traditional tools—including digital drawing, photo apps, and AI generative tools—to explore lighting, mood, and composition.
 Having spent years mastering the fundamentals of traditional sketching, I now use these advanced tools to "direct" my compositions.
 I can take an initial sketch or an old color study and use these tools to stress-test the concept.
 From there, I meticulously modify and re-render every element using digital apps until I have a complete, technical roadmap.
 The time spent making a quality reference is immeasurable.
 It is non-negotiable and pays dividends.

 The integrity of the painting starts with the support.
-My default preference is 3/8" (9mm) 7 layer Baltic Birch (B/BB grade) (No added Formaldehyde).
-I special order this from a supplier in Wisconsin.
+I prefer painting on a base layer of Lead Ground, which requires a rigid support, so my default preference is 6-9mm Baltic Birch (B/BB grade) panels (No added Formaldehyde).
+I special order these from a supplier in Wisconsin.
 They are prepared to a rigorous archival standard:

 Triple-Sealed: Every panel is sanded and triple-sealed on all six faces using GAC100 acrylic sealer and synthetic white shellac primer to prevent moisture penetration, SIC, and ensure longevity.

 The Ground: I apply three foundational coats of gesso, followed by a final lead based ground (Natural Pigments brand), or a specialized gesso layer along with 1-2 coats of Krylon acrylic matte to achieve the specific absorbency required for the piece.
-I determine beforehand whether to use foam rollers or brushes to create the final textures.
+The final type and texture is predetermined for style and technique.

-Alternative Supports: I also utilize Ampersand tempered hardboard, and Centurion linen panels.
+Alternative Supports: I also utilize Aluminum Composite panels (ACM), Ampersand tempered hardboard, and Centurion linen panels.
 Professional-grade gallery wrapped canvas, and cradled panels are for larger-scale works.

 My oil paint brands are Tusc and Pine, Richeson, Williamsburg, and Windsor & Newton.
 On occasion, I will hand make small batches from dry pigment; (That’s a Zen thing mostly).